 Pastel green kitchen ideas

 For a timeless, sophisticated kitchen style, choose a subtle pastel green shade like pistachio.
 A pastel tone pairs beautifully with clean white walls and accessories, and cream or silver cookware to give the space a cool, calm and classy vibe.
+This shade works well in period houses, such as an Edwardian house as this era in history favoured pastel shades especially.

 Mint green kitchen ideas